Ragulram004/Rolex_Landingpage_Tailwindcss/README.md

-Sure!
-Here is the updated README file content that reflects the project structure for a React + Vite and Tailwind CSS setup for the Rolex landing page:

----

 # Rolex Landing Page

 This project is a landing page for Rolex, created using React.js with Vite and Tailwind CSS.
 The landing page features an elegant and responsive design, showcasing Rolex watches with an awesome user interface.